 “OPT_FLT_SWP”: Float/float swaption

-CpMLDocuments with an ‘ETDTradeDetails’ section with any permitted ‘TransactionType’ value where ‘PrimaryAssetClass’ = “Commodity” AND (‘EffectiveDate’ > DATE(Execution Timestamp)+2 OR ‘EURegulatoryDetails/ETDProductInformation/DeliveryType’ = “C” or “O"), are considered financially settled and are therefore eligible under this clause.
+CpMLDocuments with an ‘ETDTradeDetails’ section with any permitted ‘TransactionType’ value where ‘PrimaryAssetClass’ = “Commodity” AND (‘ETDTradeDetails/ClearingParameters/Product/DeliveryPeriod/DeliveryStartDate’ > DATE(Execution Timestamp)+2 OR ‘EURegulatoryDetails/ETDProductInformation/DeliveryType’ = “C” or “O"), are considered financially settled and are therefore eligible under this clause.

 CpMLDocuments with other ‘TransactionType’ values are ineligible under this clause and must be evaluated against C6.